Home Security Systems: Your Options for 2024

 abode Key Fob

-• Key Features & Tech — The best keychain fobs have a long battery life and are small enough to not be a bother.
-While most have remote arm/disarm buttons, not all include a panic button.
+• Key Features & Tech — The best keychain fobs have a long battery life and are small enough to fit on a keyring.
+Almost all have arm/disarm buttons; panic buttons are less common.

 • Add-ons and Integrations — N/A